 Emergency Response Plan

-This information is provided as a general reference to the Emergency Response Plan at St. John Fisher College.
-A more detailed guide of operational duties is maintained by emergency director, incident coordinator, section officers, and other essential team members.
+This information is provided as a general reference to the Emergency Response Plan at St. John Fisher University.
+A more detailed guide of operational duties is maintained by the emergency director, incident coordinator, section officers, and other essential team members.
 These plans shall be reviewed annually.

-This policy applies to all members of the College.
+This policy applies to all members of the University.
 It is intended to cover, but is not limited to, the following emergency situations:

 - Environmental/natural disasters - i.e. fires, floods, chemical spills or leaks, power outages, and explosions